MobileRobots/kinova-api-python/README.md

-attribute used by the standard Kinova header files, so you may want to use the header files from `emulate-kinova-api` even if using the real Kinova library, since the emulate-kinova-api headers have been modified to omit the "visibilty" attributes on functions if `KINOVA_NOEXPORT` is define, which this Swig wrapper does, and other minor changes.
+attribute used by the standard Kinova header files, so you may want to use the header files from `emulate-kinova-api` even if using the real Kinova library, since the emulate-kinova-api headers have been modified to omit the "visibilty" attributes on functions if `KINOVA_NOEXPORT` is defined, which this Swig wrapper does, and other minor changes.

-To do so set `KINOVA_INCLUDE_DIR` environment variable or set it on the `make` command line as follows:
+To do so set `KINOVA_INCLUDE_DIR` environment variable or set it on the `make` command line.
+You must choose the headers directory that matches the version of the real Kinova library you are going to link to.
+For example, for version 5.2.0:

-    make KINOVA_INCLUDE_DIR=../emulate-kinova-api/headers.50104
+    make KINOVA_INCLUDE_DIR=../emulate-kinova-api/headers.50200

-(`emulate-kinova-api` contains several `headers` directories for various versions of the Kinova API.)
+For 5.1.4 instead, use "headers.50104", and for 5.1.1, use "headers.50101".
+This will prevent mismatch between the contents of the headers and the actual symbols library.

 You will also need to add the library directory to the `LD_LIBRARY_PATH` environment variable (e.g. for the example above, use `export